 7. On the application Summary page, read the details and click Next to import it.

 8. The importing process should be done successfully with any error.
-If it issue error?
+If it issues an error?
 Try different software or fix the problems.

 Step 4.
 Create a New Task Sequence in MDT

-In this section we will explaining you how to create the task sequence used to deploy Windows 10 using MDT.
+In this section, we will explain to you how to create the task sequence used to deploy Windows 10 using MDT.

 - So right click the Task Sequence and click New Task Sequence.
 It is better to create a folder for your task sequences.